cse512-23s/Tuning-PlaySite/src/new page3/Readme.txt

 This visualization attempts to depict the training loss curves for all 3 optimizers for each learning rate on a hover.
 The learning rates can be clicked to compare loss curves for optimizers across different learning rates.
 Pending work : Legend for optimizers (--, .., __ ), Label for learning rates, check color palette for color blindness compatibilty.

-Other planned visualization for optimizer tuning : Add 1 interactive visualization to show convergence speeds of all different optimizers on a single plot.
+Other planned work for this page : Add 1 interactive visualization to show convergence speeds of all different optimizers on a single plot, add text description.